aurorascharff/rsc-workshop/STEPS.md

 - CRUD app for managing contacts: quick demo
 - Vise next.js server side rendering console
 - Introduce the structure and the components
 - Nested layouts: state in the url, users will awlays see the same thing.
-Benefits.
+Benefits?
-- We are using tailwind, easy to make the app mobile friendly, show the tailwind.config.js and breakpoints, show mobile logo dissapearing
+- We are using tailwind, easy to make the app mobile friendly, show the tailwind.config.js and breakpoints, show mobile logo dissapearing.
+Hvem har brukt tailwind før?
 - Introduce the cva() library
 - Vi skal bli bedre kjent med dette over workshoppen, poenget er at vi skal lage noe som fungerer uten å bruke for mye tid på css og html
 - PAUSE?